-- the driver’s license of any household resident or person who customarily drives a covered auto is suspended or revoked.
-If you agree to exclude coverage for that person, the insurance company cannot cancel your policy for this reason; or
+- The driver's license of any household resident or person who customarily drives a covered auto is suspended or revoked.
+If you agree to exclude coverage for that person, the insurance company cannot cancel your policy for this reason.

 - TDI determines continuation of the policy would result in violation of insurance laws.

 14. NOTICE OF CANCELLATION.
 To cancel your policy, your insurance company must mail notice at least 10 days prior to cancellation.
 Your policy may provide for even greater notice.

 15. POLICYHOLDER'S RIGHT TO CANCEL.
 You have the right to cancel your policy at any time and receive a refund of the remaining premium.
 The refund will be paid to you unless your premium was financed through a premium finance company.
 In that case, the refund will be paid to the premium finance company to reduce the amount you owe on your loan.

 16. CHANGE IN MARITAL STATUS.
 If your marital status changes, you have the right to continue your insurance coverage.
 You have a right to a new policy in your name that has coverages which most nearly approximate the coverages of your prior policy, including the same expiration date.
 The insurance company cannot date the new policy so that a gap in coverage occurs.